Tooth Extraction Lansdale PA

 Do I Need a Tooth Extraction?

 At our office, we practice conservative dentistry.
-We want to save your natural tooth root, if we can, to avoid the complications that come when you’re missing teeth.
-But sometimes, a tooth extraction is the best choice for your oral and overall health.
-We’ll do a thorough examination to determine if your tooth can be saved or if extraction is the right choice.
+We want to save your natural tooth root, if possible, to avoid the complications that come with missing teeth.
+But sometimes, a tooth extraction is the best choice for oral and overall health.
+We’ll thoroughly examine whether your tooth can be saved or if extraction is the right choice.

 Trauma can fracture a tooth in many different ways.
 We have multiple treatment options to try and treat them to salvage the tooth.
 Dental crowns and root canal therapy can usually stabilize a damaged tooth.
-With gum disease, both the gums and underlying bone can be so decayed that they can’t hold a tooth properly in place anymore.
+Gums and underlying bone structure can be so decayed with gum disease that they can’t hold a tooth properly in place anymore.
 Poor bone density usually means that we can’t salvage the natural tooth.

-Lastly, tooth extraction is needed when it comes to extra teeth or before some orthodontic treatment.
-Sometimes there are some baby teeth that don’t fall out.
-This doesn’t provide room for the adult teeth to grow in properly and make your mouth extremely cramped.
+Lastly, tooth extraction is needed when there are extra teeth or before orthodontic treatment.
+Sometimes, baby teeth don’t fall out.
+This doesn’t provide room for the adult teeth to grow in properly and makes your mouth extremely cramped.
 Before braces, some teeth might have to be removed so that we can properly balance your bite with orthodontic treatment.

 Simple and Complex Tooth Extractions

 Dental extractions are often categorized as simple or complex.
-During a simple extraction, we remove teeth that are above the gum line.
-We gently rock the tooth back and forth to release it from the socket.
-Because this procedure is quick and simple, we will only need to use localized anesthesia.
-This numbs the mouth so that our patients do not feel pain.
+During a simple extraction, we remove teeth above the gum line and gently rock the tooth back and forth to release it from the socket.
+Because this procedure is quick, we only need localized anesthesia, which numbs the mouth so that our patients do not feel pain.

-Complex tooth extractions remove teeth that are below the gum line.
-For this procedure, we will use anesthesia and nitrous oxide because complex extractions typically have a longer treatment time.
-We may need to break the tooth into pieces in order to remove it fully.
+Complex tooth extractions remove teeth below the gum line.
+Because complex extractions typically have a longer treatment time, we will use anesthesia and nitrous oxide for this procedure.
+We may need to break the tooth into pieces to remove it fully.
 However, patients will not feel any pain during this procedure.

 What Are Wisdom Teeth?

 Wisdom teeth are the last teeth to emerge in the mouth.
-Also known as “third molars”, wisdom teeth erupt behind the back molars.
+Also known as “third molars,” wisdom teeth erupt behind the back molars.
 Many patients need their wisdom teeth removed if they become impacted.
-Impacted teeth do not have enough room in the mouth to emerge, meaning that they can damage the molars and overcrowd teeth.
+Impacted teeth do not have enough room in the mouth to emerge, which can damage the molars and overcrowd teeth.

-We take dental x-rays at routine appointments so that we can keep track of the emergence of wisdom teeth.
-For the extraction procedure, we will use sedation and anesthesia to remove the wisdom teeth and prevent further pain or tooth damage.
+We take dental x-rays at routine appointments to monitor the emergence of wisdom teeth.
+During the extraction procedure, we use sedation and anesthesia to remove the wisdom teeth and prevent further pain or tooth damage.

 Tooth Extraction Aftercare

-It’s crucial to take proper care of the extraction site after a tooth extraction.
-You don’t want to get a dry socket or other complications as you’re trying to heal.
+Proper care of the extraction site after a tooth extraction is crucial.
+You don’t want dry socket or other complications while trying to heal.
 We’ll give you specific aftercare instructions to take with you after your extraction procedure.
-Follow the instructions to ensure that you have a good experience while the site heals.
+Follow the instructions to ensure a good experience while the site heals.

 Keeping the area clean is especially important.
 Brush and floss your teeth as you would normally, but avoid directly brushing or flossing at the extraction site.
-Do gentle rinses with warm salt water or antimicrobial mouthwash to ensure that the site remains clean and clear of debris.
+Do gentle rinses with warm salt water or antimicrobial mouthwash to ensure the site remains clean and debris-free.
 You don’t want food particles or anything to settle at that site.

 Depending on the type of extraction, we may prescribe you antibiotics or pain relievers.
 We may also recommend over-the-counter medications to manage your pain and discomfort.
 Take any prescribed medications exactly as we direct you to.
-Over-the-counter medications can be used at your discretion.
+You can use over-the-counter medications at your discretion.

-For the first few days, avoid any hard or crunchy foods.
+For the first few days, avoid hard or crunchy foods.
 Stick to soft foods that don’t need to be chewed a lot.
 Try to avoid actual chewing in the area where your tooth was extracted.
-Avoid smoking and drinking through straws, as these are two of the biggest things that can contribute to dry socket.
+Also, avoid smoking and drinking through straws, two of the biggest contributors to dry sockets.
 You don’t want to mess up the clotting process.

 What is dry socket?